contentful/contentful-migration/README.md

 Check the [releases](https://github.com/contentful/contentful-management.js/releases) page to know which versions are available.

+### Typings

+This library also comes with typings to use with typescript.

 ### Legacy browsers:

 This library also comes with a legacy version to support Internet Explorer 11 and other older browsers.
 It already contains a polyfill for Promises.